 In order to meet the ever-growing demands for natural resources, First Quantum is involved in several exploration projects around the world, one of which is located in Eastern Lapland.
 Geophysical characterization of the area proved to be challenging for traditional methods of airborne surveying, however, Radai’s highly customized field survey method provided a solution in this case.

 The field study was completed over 2 campaigns between July-August 2020.
 The exploration area is located in a sparsely populated part of Finland.
-The main objective and outcome of the survey was to improve geological mapping of the selected survey area.
+The main objective and outcome of the survey was to improve the geological mapping of the selected survey area.
 The compounded surface of surveyed areas was 240km2 and was made using multiple Albatros VT2 UAVs.
-The surveyed area was covered by 69 flights, measuring over 5453 line km – one of the longest in Radai’s history.
+The surveyed area was covered by 69 flights, measuring over 5453 line-km – one of the longest in Radai’s history.

 After take-off, the flight was controlled by an autopilot that guided the drone through a predefined set of waypoints.
 The flight path followed terrain topography defined by a digital elevation model (DEM) which was provided by the National Land Survey of Finland.

 The flight performance was controlled by a PC software via telemetry (radio) link and redundant connections were established via wireless mobile GSM link in real-time.
 Separate GSM based tracker devices enabled the UAV to be tracked in case of lost telemetry signal or an unwanted crash.
 The magnetic base station near the mobile telemetry/control station measured the temporal variation of the magnetic field and the barometric pressure.